MicrosoftDocs/architecture-center/docs/example-scenario/data/real-time-lakehouse-data-processing-content.md

 Performance efficiency is the ability of your workload to scale to meet the demands placed on it by users in an efficient manner.
 For more information, see [Performance efficiency pillar overview](/azure/architecture/framework/scalability/overview).

-- Event Hubs can be scaled through partitioning.
+- You can scale Event Hubs through partitioning.
 Consider partitioning your data to preserve the order of events through a commit log.
 Partitioning lets you create multiple parallel logs by maximizing the available throughput capacity.

 - You can set up Azure Synapse Spark pools using small, medium, or large virtual machine (VM) SKUs, based on the workload.
 You can also configure autoscale on Azure Synapse Spark pools to account for spiky workloads.
 If you need more compute resources, the clusters automatically scale up to meet the demand, and scale down after processing is complete.

-- Consider using best practices for designing tables in the dedicated SQL pool.
+- Use best practices for designing tables in the dedicated SQL pool.
 Associated performance and scalability limits apply, based on the tier that the SQL pool is running on.

 - Azure Cosmos DB uses partitions to scale containers, based on a partition key.
 All data based on a partition key forms a logical partition.
 Make sure to choose the correct partitioning strategy based on workload requirements.
 You can also use indexes for faster data retrieval.